 This one is a no-brainer.
 You need a detailed vision of who your ideal students are and what they are interested in learning.
 Do they want to develop a new skill and earn an online certificate?
 Do they want to help grow their own business?
 By understanding your audience’s pain points, you can create a vision for your course.

-Create compelling course content.
-Use interactive worksheets, PDFs, quizzes, and other elements to engage with your students on a deeper level.
-Also make sure to condense learning into shorter sentences – no one wants to read long paragraphs.
+Create compelling video courses.
+Use video plus interactive worksheets, PDFs, quizzes, and other elements to engage with your students on a deeper level.
+Also, make sure to condense learning into shorter sentences – no one wants to read long paragraphs.

 Focus on your niche and provide the absolute best content with a focus on your unique value proposition (UVP).
-Unless you want to become the next EdX, you have to specialize and be the best at a very focused niche.
+Unless you want to become the next EdX, you have to specialize and be the best at an exceptionally focused niche.

-Offer a special hook statement and differentiate your course’s UVP out of the gate.
+Offer an exclusive hook statement and differentiate your course’s UVP out of the gate.
 Ask yourself: What makes my course different than the rest?
-For example if your niche is graphic design, don’t create a course simply called “Graphic Design for Beginners”.
+For example, if your niche is graphic design, don’t create a course called “Graphic Design for Beginners.”
 That’s too broad.
-A course called “Adobe InDesign for Ebook Publishers” is more focused and easier to market.
+A class called “Adobe InDesign for Ebook Publishers” is more focused and more natural to market.

-After pouring all of your hard work into creating your course, the job isn’t done.
-You need to market it.
+After pouring all of your hard work into creating your course, your job is just getting started.
+Now you need to market it.

 You need a dedicated website.
 To help people find you and view you as an expert in your field, you need a professional web presence.
-Your website should have an active blog with content related to your niche that is search engine optimization (SEO) optimized.
+Your website should have an active blog with content related to your niche, which is search engine optimization (SEO) optimized.

 Build a social media following.
 Create your own Facebook Business page so that you can engage with your community.
 Share your latest updates on Twitter and Instagram.
 Having a regular post schedule and providing engaging social media content will help build a community behind your brand.